BenjiKCF/Notes-for-ML/README.md

 Amount of say = 0.5 log [(1-total error)/total error]
 ￼
 ￼
-Amount of say is similar for all sample
+Amount of say is the same for all sample

 Increasing sample weight for incorrectly classified sample ￼